 The proposal conforms to the 'Central Area' designation of the Official Plan.
-The proposal is for high-density, mixed-use residential uses consisting of two towers with heights 45 and 48 storeys, a total of 915 residential units and 834 square metres of commercial space, which contributes to the City's housing stock.
+The proposal is for high-density, residential use consisting of a 30-storey apartment building with a total of 240 residential units, which contributes to the City's housing stock.
 The proposal is representative of appropriate infill development that is consistent and complements the future uses of the surrounding neighbourhood.
 The site is served by municipal water and sewer systems and is conveniently located near several public facilities, including schools, parks, recreational trails, and planned future transit stops.
-The proposed development will make optimal use of the existing infrastructure and municipal services. aligning with Section 3.2.8.1 of the Official Plan.
-The subject property will be located close to existing and future planned transit infrastructure, including within walking distance to the Brampton GO Station, which will aid residents in reaching community amenities, services, and destinations within and around the City.
+The proposed development will make optimal use of the existing infrastructure and municipal services, aligning with Section 3.2.8.1 of the Official Plan.
+The subject property will be located close to existing and future planned transit infrastructure, including being within walking distance to the Brampton GO Station, which will aid residents in reaching community amenities, services, and destinations within and around the City.
 The proposed development's location in an area undergoing planned transition and development allows the proposed development to cohesively integrate with the surrounding existing low-density land uses in a manner which aligns with Section 4.5.4.22, 4.5.4.24, 4.5.4.25, and 4.5.4.31.